-This kind of a DIY organization project is inexpensive, can usually be completed in a day, or over a weekend, and really gives you both extra function as well as extra style in your kitchen.
+This kind of DIY organization project is inexpensive, can usually be completed in a day or over a weekend, and really gives you extra function and extra style in your kitchen.

 2. Decorate and Save Money on Your Groceries.

-This is a fun organizing project that will have great effects on your health, finances, and will make your pretty kitchen prettier.
+This is a fun organizing project that will greatly affect your health and finances and make your pretty kitchen prettier.

 With a few simple elements and some fresh potted herbs from the farmers market, gardening store, or grocery, you can create this beautiful- and delicious- element in your kitchen.
 Don’t want to build your own?
 Buy yours here or here!